mgtools/PhyloMint/README.md

-# Mint
+# pMint
-Pathway-based and phylogenetically adjustedquantification of competition and cooperation betweenmicrobial species
+Pathway-based and phylogenetically adjusted quantification of competition and cooperation between microbial species